sst/sst/www/docs/constructs/Api.md

 _Type_ : `ApiPayloadFormatVersion`, _defaults to_ `ApiPayloadFormatVersion.V2`

 The [payload format versions](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.proxy-format) for all the endpoints in the API.
 Set using [`ApiPayloadFormatVersion`](#apipayloadformatversion).
 Supports 2.0 and 1.0.
 Defaults to 2.0, `ApiPayloadFormatVersion.V2`.

+### defaultThrottlingBurstLimit?

+_Type_ : `number`

+The [burst rate](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-throttling.html) of the number of concurrent request for all the routes in the API.

+### defaultThrottlingRateLimit?

+_Type_ : `number`

+The [steady-state rate](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-throttling.html) of the number of concurrent request for all the routes in the API.

 ## ApiFunctionRouteProps